Search Engine Optimisation Results

 - A further demonstrable increases over the following 6-12 weeks as 1-way backlinks to the site from web directory submissions take effect.

-As you will see, full results take a little time to achieve – the page optimisation edits can be done very quickly, but the directory submission process needs to be spread over several weeks.
+Full results take a little time to achieve – the page optimisation edits can be done very quickly, but the directory submission process needs to be spread over several weeks.
 Google records the dates that links are located, and too many in too short a time may trigger an alarm – e.g. we don’t want the process to look like a major SEO campaign! 😉 and/or burst Google’s link filter threshold in the process!

 New Sites and Optimisation: